To everyone who loves Manga and Anime,

 Aniplex, Kadokawa, Good Smile Company, Kodansha, Sunrise, Shueisha, Shogakukan, ShoPro, Studio Ghibli, Tezuka Productions, Toei Animation, TMS Entertainment, Bandai Namco Games, Pierrot, Bushiroad

-Regrettably, according to a report of Ministry of Economy, Trade and Industry (METI) of Japan, a huge number of Manga and Anime fans, over 50% of them in U.S. and 12% in Japan, are watching or reading pirated works.
+Regrettably, according to a report by the Ministry of Economy, Trade and Industry (METI) of Japan, a huge number of Manga and Anime fans, over 50% of them in the U.S. and 12% in Japan, are watching or reading pirated works.

-In the ranking by an information distribution survey site, for example, a popular piracy site is ranked 156th in Japan and 1391th in the world, which is similar rank with major listed companies on a stock firm in Japan.
+In a ranking by an information distribution survey site, for example, a popular piracy site is ranked 156th in Japan and 1,391st in the world, which is a similar rank with major listed companies on a stock firm in Japan.

-Piracy offending in Anime has been also serious.
-Pirated video of a popular feature-length Anime has over 12 million views on a well-known video hosting site, which should have brought in a lot of illicit profits to the “pirate” from advertisement space.
+Piracy offences in Anime have also been serious.
+Pirated videos of a popular feature-length Anime have over 12 million views on a well-known video hosting site, which likely brought in a lot of illicit profits to the “pirate” from advertisement space.

-This is a notice of sale from a piracy site of middle standing has been on sale for some reason.
+This is a notice of sale from a piracy site of middle standing that is, for some reason, on sale.

 Up until a decade ago, some “pirates” used to illegally upload the latest Manga/Anime just because they wanted to get attention online.
-Others loved Manga and Anime so much that they translated scripts and captioned on the screen for their own satisfaction.
+Others loved Manga and Anime so much that they translated scripts created video subtitles for their own satisfaction.
 But, it is not like that anymore; now it is all about money in most cases.

-In these days, “pirates” are getting advertisement revenue, kick-bucks from cyberlockers, affiliations with E-commerce sites, or selling Apps.
+In these days, “pirates” are getting advertisement revenue, kickbacks from cyberlockers, affiliations with E-commerce sites, and selling apps.

 They are exploiting Manga and Anime just for the sake of money.

-Manga publishers and Anime companies had worked hard to deal with piracy on their own, but they were getting nowhere.
-They deleted illegally uploaded works one after another, but “pirates” keep re-uploading works, and setting up new piracy sites…
+Manga publishers and Anime companies have worked hard to deal with piracy on their own, but they are getting nowhere.
+They have deleted illegally uploaded works one after another, but “pirates” keep re-uploading works, and setting up new piracy sites…